Abbreviations for Organizations

 If you've done much genealogy at all, you've no doubt faced similar

 situations, where you were desparate for clues of any know.

 After trying several approaches to finding out what they meant,

 discovered that they were an abbreviation for the name of an

 organization -- a lodge, in this case (but it could have been a

 labor union, a company, a political group, a fraternity, a military

-organization, a church order, or a host of others).
+organization, a church order or organization, or a host of others).
 We

-wrote that one down for future reference, and then we wrote down
+encountered, and we wrote it down too, and then we wrote down

 another, and another, and before we knew it, we had the makings of